Construction team reviewing project workflow plans at a jobsite table.

 Approvals

-Approval chain stayed visible across six reviewers
+Keep the approval chain visible across reviewers

 RFIs